ingraso/WatchList-TDT4140/README.md

 6. You can create a normal user through the application.
 However if you want admin privileges you can use the user:
 ### `Username: a Password: a`

+If you want further guidance on using the application, you can read [this](https://gitlab.stud.idi.ntnu.no/tdt4140-2020/31/-/wikis/Wiki-1:-Brukermanual) user manual.

 ## Available Scripts

 In the project directory, you can run: